rgglez/asm-8085/README.md

 This is an two-pass assembler for the Intel 8085 processor I programmed in C in 1994 for a computer systems course.

-## Notice

-This program is not intended to be a real modern solution.
-If you want that, go [here](https://github.com/TomNisbet/asm85).

 ## License

 Copyright 1994 Rodolfo González González.